Rutvij-1/Block-Chain-Collab/Assignments/2/documentation.md

     - Checking whether the buyer/seller are eligible to execute a particular method
     - Checking the sufficient balance of an account before transaction
     - Checking if the string of the item has length less than or equal to 50.

+#### UI Design
+- The UI has been divided into 4 main parts:
+    - Auctions: Fetches all active auction/market listings
+    - Create Auction: Enables the user account to add their own item as listing/auction in the market
+    - MyAuctions: Enables the user